apptentive/apptentive-android/README.md

 If you omit this line, ratings will go to Google Play.

-### Specifying the User's Email Address
+### Specifying the Customer's Email Address

-If you are authorized to access the user's email address, you may specify it during initialization so that in the event the user does not respond in-app, your message can still get to them via email.
-Note that if ths user updates their email through an Apptentive UI, we will use that instead.
+If you are authorized to access the customer's email address, you may specify it during initialization so that in the event the customer does not open the app to view your reply, your message can still get to them via email.
+Note that if ths customer updates their email through an Apptentive UI, we will use that email instead.

 ###### Method